DavidPalomeque/my-news-feed/README.md

 # MY NEWS FEED

 ## TODO
-- Create new DB or edit existing one
+- Manage url redirects after login
-- Registration & Login functionalities
+- Delete non-used views & functionalities
 - Submit project to heroku
+- Start to think how the "my saved news list" would be
+- Add "in progress" alert where is necessary

 ## Clone project in your computer
 - git clone